-Locke Lord LLP Washington, D.C.
+Hawkins Delafield & Wood LLP Washington, D.C.

-No dealer, broker, salesperson or other person has been authorized by the District of Columbia (the "District") to give any information or to make representations, other than as contained in this Official Statement, and if given or made, such other information or representations must not be relied upon as having been authorized by the District.
+No Offering May Be Made Except by this Official Statement.
+No dealer, broker, salesperson or other person has been authorized by the District or the Underwriters to give any information or to make representations, other than as contained in this Official Statement, and if given or made, such other information or representations must not be relied upon as having been authorized by the District or the Underwriters.

+No Unlawful Offers or Solicitations.
 This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the Bonds by any person, in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.